syntrydy/jans/docs/admin/config-guide/attribute-configuration.md

 ### Get Attributes

-As we know, Attributes are individual pieces of user data, like `uid` or `email`, that are required by applications in order to identify a user and grant access to protect resources.
-The user attributes that are available in your Janssen Server can be found by using this operation-ID.
+As we know, attributes/claims are individual pieces of user data, like `uid` or `email`, that are required by applications in order to identify a user and grant access to protect resources.
+The user attributes/claims that are available in your Janssen Server can be found by using this operation-ID.
 If we look at the description below:

 ```text
 Operation ID: get-attributes